lrvillan/RevivalMod/README.md

 - `MANUAL_REVIVAL_KEY`: Key to trigger revival (default: F5)
 - `REVIVAL_COOLDOWN`: Time between revivals (default: 180 seconds)

-## Multiplayer Support
-When using the Fika Co-op mod, RevivalMod will synchronize player states:
-- All players will see when someone enters critical state
-- Revival status is shared between players
-- Defibrillator item requirements are checked server-side

 ## Known Issues
 - Visual effects may occasionally flicker or not display properly
 - Some interactions between revival state and certain game mechanics may cause unexpected behavior